 - Points Have Relatively Low Redemption Value.
 Allegiant’s myAllegiant points are versatile, but their redemption values are relatively low: just $0.01 apiece in most cases.
 By contrast, major airlines such as Delta, United Airlines, American Airlines, and British Airways all allow their loyalty miles’ values to float.
 When you redeem miles earned with those airlines, you generally get better value on long-haul flights and higher fare classes – in some cases, pushing the value of your points higher than $0.03 or $0.04 apiece.
 Those kinds of returns simply aren’t attainable with Allegiant.

-- Charges a Foreign Transaction Fee.
-This card comes with a 3% foreign transaction fee.
+- Charges a International Transaction Fee.
+This card comes with a 3% international transaction fee.
 That’s bad news for cardholders who routinely travel outside the United States – it’s basically a 3% surcharge on international travel.
-Most competing travel credit cards waive foreign transaction fees.
+Most competing travel credit cards waive international transaction fees.

 - Has a Penalty APR.
 This card has a penalty APR approaching 30%.
 That’s a steep price to pay for a single missed payment due date.